U.S. Dollar Climbs After Powell's Testimony

-In his semi-annual testimony before the House Financial Services Committee, Powell said that the most recent inflation readings indicated some modest further progress but more good data is needed to strengthen confidence that inflation is moving towards the target.
+In his semi-annual testimony before the Senate Banking Committee, Powell said that the most recent inflation readings indicated some modest further progress but more good data is needed to strengthen confidence that inflation is moving towards the target.

 'In light of the progress made both in lowering inflation and in cooling the labor market over the past two years, elevated inflation is not the only risk we face,' Powell said.
 'Reducing policy restraint too late or too little could unduly weaken economic activity and employment.'